crashkill/linkedin-post-pilot/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Configure Doppler for secrets management
+doppler login
+doppler setup
+# Select: linkedin-post-pilot
+# Environment: dev

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with Doppler
-npm run dev
+npm run dev:doppler
 ```

+## 🔐 Secrets Management

+This project uses **Doppler** for secure secrets management.
+Never use `.env` files!

+- See `DOPPLER_SETUP.md` for detailed configuration instructions
+- All API keys and sensitive data are managed through Doppler
+- Use `npm run dev:doppler` to run with proper environment variables

 **Edit a file directly in GitHub**